imjoey/pyhaproxy/README.md

 # Pyhaproxy
 It's a Python library to parse haproxy config file.
 Thanks to [canopy](https://github.com/jcoglan/canopy), which I use for auto-generating Python codes by PEG grammar.
 But the 'Extension methods for node' feature in canopy seems broken, I always encounter the MRO errors when running `parse` function.
-So I modify the generated codes which mainly rename the `TreeNode*` to specified treenode name, eg: GlobalSection, GlobalHeader, BackendHeader, and so on.
+So I modify the generated codes which mainly rename the `TreeNode*` to specified treenode name, eg: GlobalSection, GlobalHeader, BackendHeader, and also complement missing attributes.

 # Install
 This project uses nose for unit testing, but with no more Python libraries dependencies for running.